 What technology does MoleMate™ utilize?

 MoleMate™ uses SIAscopy™, which is a non-invasive skin-imaging technology that can help physicians screen for skin cancers.
 The use of this technology can reduce the need for biopsies and excisions of moles that are not suspicious.
 The process uses harmless light and digital imaging to evaluate the patient’s skin.

 SIAscopy™ is Spectrophotometric Intracutaneous Analysis, and utilizes a handheld LED-Light based spectrophotometer.
 SIAscopy™ projects visible and infra-red light to create an image of key components just beneath the patient’s skin.

-SIAscopy™ reveals the position, spatial distribution, and concentration of, epidermal pigment, dermal pigment, haemoglobin, and collagen, representing important and critical markers to determine the state or condition of the mole or lesion.
+SIAscopy™ reveals the position, spatial distribution, and concentration of epidermal pigment, dermal pigment, hemoglobin, and collagen, representing critical markers to determine the condition of the mole or lesion.

 What can be seen using MoleMate™ (SIAscopy™)?

-SIAscopy™ is the only technology that can look 2mm beneath the skin’s surface to provide five distinct images to aid in physicians’ diagnosis:
+Within seconds, the MoleMate proprietary software creates images by “looking” 2mm beneath the skin’s surface to provide five distinct images to aid in a physician’s diagnosis:

 Dermatoscopic view – A clear and magnified view of the mole as it appears on the surface of the patient’s skin, helping physicians identify important features.

 Pigment view – This view confirms to physicians that the mole is a pigmented lesion